Subtle changes in the mole above could not have been identified by the naked eye, yet this was found to be an early melanoma.

 We want to see more people have less skin cancer treatment and a safe future.
 The foundation of this is effective skin cancer screening.

-- Looking to the future of care: Our Skin Cancer Blog.
+- Up to date news, research and insights: Our Dedicated Skin Cancer Blog.

 For any advice, or to arrange a screening appointment, call 020 8441 1043, or send us an email via the Make An Appointment button below.